ICanBoogie/Facets/README.md

 ## Fetching records matching conditions

-A [Fetcher][] instance can be used to fetch records matching a set of conditions.
+A [BasicFetcher][] instance can be used to fetch records matching a set of conditions.
 The _fetcher_ takes care of the various steps required to build the query and fetch the matching records.
 These steps can be summarized as follows: